ultraio/docs-blockchain/docs/tutorials/docker/getting-started.md

 # Tutorial - Install Docker and get started with Developer Tools Docker image

-The goal of this tutorial it to help you get Docker installed on your machine
+This tutorial will cover the simplest process of installing Docker and obtaining Developer Tools Docker image.

 ## Prerequisites

 - No prerequisites

+## Goal

+The goal of this tutorial it to help you get Docker installed on your machine and getting started with the Developer Tools Docker image provided by Ultra: obtaining and starting it; checking its contents.

 ## Install Docker on your current operating system

+The first step is to get Docker installed on your machine.
 Please follow _one_ of the provided installation instructions below, appropriate to your operating system:

 ::: details Windows